 In North America, we often call the November full moon the Beaver Moon or Frosty Moon.
 In the Southern Hemisphere, where it’s the opposite time of year, the November full moon is a fixture of the spring season rather than autumn.
 But no matter where you live worldwide, this November 2018 full moon shines directly in front of the constellation Taurus the Bull, and presents the third and final full moon of this Northern Hemisphere autumn or Southern Hemisphere spring.

-By season, we mean the time period between the September equinox and the December solstice – or vice versa.
+By season, we mean the time period between the September equinox and the December solstice.
 Next month’s December full moon will occur less than one day after the December solstice – so we just miss having four moons this season.

 The glare from the brilliant moon will make the mighty Bull appear quite meek over these next several nights.
 Despite the moonlit glare, you still might be able to spot the star Aldebaran and the Pleiades star cluster.
 If you can’t see Aldebaran or the Pleiades, try placing your finger over the moon to reduce its blinding presence.